 The Jesse Stuart State Nature Preserve

-The Jesse Stuart State Nature Preserve in Greenup, Kentucky, is a 714-acre plot of land at W. Hollow Road, which the author donated to the state of Kentucky to become a public park and remain largely undeveloped.
+The Jesse Stuart State Nature Preserve in Greenup, Kentucky, is a 714-acre plot of land at W. Hollow Road, which the author donated to the state of Kentucky to become a public park and remains largely undeveloped.
 Its few miles of trails and hollows contain many places mentioned in Stuart’s books.
 It is also one of more than 50 nature preserves in Kentucky.

 The population of Greenup is approximately 1,100 residents.
 It is located near the south bank of the Ohio River and has a very small population.
 Once the home to 135 owners of approximately 600 enslaved people (according to Notable Kentucky African Americans Database), Greenup has worked to become currently known for its landscape and other tranquil qualities instead of its past.
 In addition to being recognized as Stuart’s hometown, it is now visited for fishing, golf, and photography of scenic covered bridges.

 This is the first stop on our Kentucky Author Adventures Trail.